Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Management events only by default
 - IAM, STS, CloudFront => Global Service Events (logged to us- east- 1)
 - NOT REALTIME -  There is a delay
+- "--include-global-service-events" parameter in AWS command to cover global services when configuring

 ## CloudTrail Log File Integrity